HypothesisWorks/hypothesis/HypothesisWorks.github.io/services/index.md

 date: 2015-04-23 21:08
 ---

-We provide a range of contracting services in the areas of both development and training to to help you make the most out of Hypothesis.
+We provide a range of contracting services in the areas of both development and training to help you make the most out of Hypothesis.
 There are possibilities for both remote work and on-site engagements.

 For remote engagements, we can accommodate distributed teams by offering training sessions over video conferencing solutions.
 We can also provide a second set of eyes for pair and team programming efforts, or participate in selective code reviews to ensure you and your team are using Hypothesis optimally.